top of page

 • Retrofitting infrastructure and integrating dynamic wireless charging capabilities into existing construction for widespread implementation would be costly.

-What Electric Vehicles Are Equipped With Dynamic Charging?
+What EV Models Are Equipped With Dynamic Wireless Charging Capabilities?

 At present, the only electric vehicle available in the United States with wireless charging as a built-in feature is the BMW 530e hybrid sedan.
 WiTricity, a wireless charging provider that secured a $25 million investment from Siemens in 2022, is actively working on licensing agreements.
 These agreements, which have caught the attention of General Motors, are part of WiTricity's ongoing efforts to advance wireless charging technology.